awslabs/aws-greengrass-labs-iot-pubsub-sdk-for-python/README.md

 ![published-component](/images/published-component.png)

-If you changed the component name as described in greengrass-tools-config.json file, the published component name will be as you applied.
+**Note:** If you changed the component name as described in greengrass-tools-config.json file, the published component name will be as you applied.

 ### Deploying the AWS Greengrass Skeleton Service Component to an AWS Core.